sookinoby/generative-models/README.md

 Next we will look into generative models for images and specially GAN (Generative Adversarial network)
 ## Generative Adversarial network (GAN)

 [Generative adversarial network](https://arxiv.org/abs/1406.2661) is a neural network model based on game theory [zero-sum game](https://en.wikipedia.org/wiki/Zero-sum_game).
-It typically consists of two different neural networks called Discriminator and Generator, where each network tries to outwin the other.
+It typically consists of two different neural networks called Discriminator and Generator, where each network tries to outperform the other.
 Let us consider an example to understand GAN network.
 ![Alt text](images/GAN_SAMPLE.png?raw=true "Generative Adversarial Network")

 Let’s assume that there is a bank (discriminator) that detects whether a given currency is real or fake using machine learning.
-If a fraudster builds a machine learning model to counterfeit fake currency notes by looking at the real currency notes, and deposits the currency notes in the bank.
+If a fraudster builds a machine learning model to counterfeit fake currency notes by looking at the real currency notes, and deposits them in bank.
 The bank will identify the currencies deposited as fake.
-If the bank tells the fraudster why they classified these notes as fake then he can improve his model based on those reasons.
-After multiple iterations, the bank cannot find the difference between the real and fake currency.
+If the bank tells the fraudster why they classified these notes as “fake” then he can improve his model based on those reasons.
+After multiple iterations, the bank cannot find the difference between the “real” and “fake” currency.
 This is the basic idea behind GAN .
 Let start implementing a simple GAN network.

 I encourage you to download [the notebook](https://github.com/sookinoby/generative-models/blob/master/GAN.ipynb).